 Anne was born in Latrobe, and raised in nearby Ulverstone and Gawler.
-She has been married to Graham for about four decades and they have two children and four grandchildren.
+She has been married to Graham for over four decades and they have two children and four grandchildren.

-Anne began her working life in the late 1970’s at Simplot, a vegetable processing factory in Ulverstone.
-Her involvement with the Union movement began in 1979 when she joined the Food Preservers Union, which later became the Australian Manufacturing Workers Union.
+Anne began her full time working life in the late 1970’s at Simplot, a vegetable processing factory in Ulverstone.
+She became a member of the Union movement in 1979 when she joined the Food Preservers Union, which later became the Australian Manufacturing Workers Union.
 One of the first battles Anne faced as a Union Official was gaining credibility amongst a predominantly male workforce who were not used to rallying behind a woman.